DMBuce/sempl/README.md

     ==> Hello world, <==
     ==> how are you? <==

-This also works with relative paths.
+This also works with relative paths that start with `.` .

     {.dotfile}
     {./file}